Cambridge-ICCS/cambridge-iccs.github.io/vesri-requests.md

 ## Workflow to request the support of ICCS for your VESRI work

 1. __Scoping__.
-If you already have a good idea about what you want doing and roughly the shape of this sub-project, then you can go straight to filling in the [the request form](https://docs.google.com/forms/d/e/1FAIpQLSdEZqvd9rLbLPTkDW5vNbGO53c2m4cst-nQ3HDkQ6Nmo1vB7A/viewform?usp=sf_link).
+If you already have a good idea about what you want doing and the shape of this sub-project, then you can go straight to filling in the [the request form](https://docs.google.com/forms/d/e/1FAIpQLSdEZqvd9rLbLPTkDW5vNbGO53c2m4cst-nQ3HDkQ6Nmo1vB7A/viewform?usp=sf_link).
-If you are not sure, or want to brainstorm first, then send us [an e-mail](mailto:request@iccs.cam.ac.uk) and we will organise a time where we can have a call, and fill in the requst form together.
+Otherwise, if you are not sure, or want to brainstorm first, then send us [an e-mail](mailto:request@iccs.cam.ac.uk) and we will organise a time as soon as possible where we can have a call, and fill in the requst form together.

 2. __Resource Allocation Group__.
 The Resource Allocation Group will make monthly decisions on allocation of RSE time to projects.
 Consideration will be given to the overall scientific impact of the work, the fair split of resources amongst VESRI teams,